ThejaniThalansuriya/Introduction-to-Aerospace-Engineering-and-Design/README.md

 # Introduction-to-Aerospace-Engineering-and-Design
-Self-study notes on Introduction to Aerospace Engineering and Design
+Self-study notes and projects of Introduction to Aerospace Engineering and Design based on MIT OpenCourseWare.